AI / LLM

 Cline

 As an aside, I’ve recently been testing AI plugins for Obsidian.
-I don’t love them so far, but what I have had some luck with is opening my Obsidian Vault as a folder / project in VS Code, then running Cline connected to a small model like Liquid through LM Studio to essentially chat with my Vault.
+I don’t love them so far, but what I have had some luck with is opening my Obsidian Vault as a folder / project in VS Code, then running Cline connected to a small model through LM Studio to essentially chat with my Vault.
 This allows me to pull a lot of different data from my own notes without adding another plugin to Obsidian.

 Gemini Cli

 This is pretty new as of this writing, so I’ve only gotten to use it a little.
 It’s pretty good, I have to say.
 I think this fits into my workflow in an odd way.
 See, sometimes I want to work on an idea I’m having or quickly fix a thing I just noticed in a project I’m not really working on currently.
 I can open up a terminal in whatever directory I’m in, and immediately get to work on a thing without setting up a new project, environment or etc. That has value… I think.
-As I say, I haven’t had much time to test it, but it looks promising.

 Illustration